 An upper second-class degree or higher (or international equivalent) in a discipline related to the PhD project for which you are applying, such as geology, biological sciences, environmental sciences, chemistry or geography.
+Some projects may be suitable for those with computing, mathematics, engineering and physics degrees.
 Applicants with additional relevant experience and/or a master's degree are encouraged to apply.

 Months of entry

-This NERC-funded doctoral training partnership programme offers studentships for 42 months within three research themes: Solid Earth, Living World and Changing Planet.
-Students will be offered training as part of their PhD studies that will equip them with a range of skills for future employment in a range of working environments.
-Students will be expected to attend training during their PhD and are encouraged to take up work placements.
+As part of your PhD studies, you will be offered training that equips you with a range of skills for future employment in many different working environments.
+You will be expected to attend training during your PhD and are encouraged to take up work placements.
+Details of training can be found on the website.

 Course contact details